OpenFAST/openfast/docs/source/user/aerodyn-aeroacoustics/02-noise-models.rst

 The implementation of the TNO model is identical to the one described in :cite:`aa-MoriartyGuidatiMigliore:2005`.
-The inputs to the model are generated from the boundary layer characteristics provided by the user (see :numref:`Appendix A.2`).
+The inputs to the model are generated from the boundary layer characteristics provided by the user (see :numref:`aa-sec-BLinputs`).

-.. _aa-laminar-rtex:
+.. _aa-laminar-vortex:

 Laminar Boundary Layer – Vortex Shedding
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~